achapkowski/slucor-hds5210-2016-2/week02/assignment02.md

 #3 - Clone this repository and add a new .ipynb file
 ---
 Go into Jupyter and follow these instructions to clone this repository and then create a new notebook inside of it.

-1. Click the `Launch Shell` button
-2. Click `Connect`
-3. Type in your github username and `P@SSw0rd` for you password to login
-4. Follow the commands below using your own github username
+Use your github name instead of "paulboal".

 ```
+%%bash
 cd notebooks
 git clone git@github.com:paulboal/hds5210-week02.git
 ```